 A conflict of interest may occur when an investigator's affiliation with an external organization meets any one of the following criteria:

-- The principal investigator is an officer, director, partner, trustee, employee, advisory board member, or agent of an external organization or corporation providing goods or services under a sponsored project on which she/he is participating in any capacity.
+- The Principal Investigator (PI) is an officer, director, partner, trustee, employee, advisory board member, or agent of an external organization or corporation providing goods or services under a sponsored project on which he/she is participating in any capacity.

-- The principal investigator, his/her spouse and dependent children hold an aggregate equity interest that both exceeds $10,000 in value as determined through reference to public prices or other reasonable measures of fair market value and represents more than five percent (5%) ownership interest in any single entity.
+- The Principal Investigator (PI), his/her spouse and dependent children hold an aggregate equity interest that both exceeds $10,000 in value as determined through reference to public prices or other reasonable measures of fair market value and represents more than five percent (5%) ownership interest in any single entity.

-- The principal investigator, his/her spouse and dependent children earn salary, royalties or other payments from an external organization that, when aggregated, are expected to exceed $10,000 over the next twelve months.
+- The Principal Investigator (PI), his/her spouse and dependent children earn salary, royalties or other payments from an external organization that, when aggregated, are expected to exceed $10,000 over the next twelve months.